ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 not only sources of mail attempting to fraudulently use their domain, but also (and perhaps more importantly) gaps in their own authentication practices.
-However, as with honoring the Domain Owner's stated mail handling preference, a mail-receiving organization supporting DMARC is under no obligation to send requested reports.
+However, as with honoring the Domain Owner's stated mail handling preference, a mail-receiving organization supporting DMARC is under no obligation to send requested reports, although it is recommended that they do send aggregate reports.

 Use of DMARC creates some interoperability challenges that require due consideration before deployment, particularly with configurations that